 Use construction management software

-Forecasting allows you to predict future cash flow, and ensures the overall health of your large or small business.
+Forecasting allows you to predict future cash flow and safeguard the overall health of your construction business.

 For each project, conduct a construction cash flow analysis to help predict shortfalls or surpluses.
-An analysis of how much money you will need, and when, guides your budgeting so you can better calculate your cash position.
-This means calculating and strictly following your billing schedule and payment terms, so you can cover your expenses and fill in any gaps.
+An analysis of how much money you will need, and when, guides your budgeting so you can better project cash flow.
+This means calculating and strictly following your billing schedule and payment terms, so you can cover your expenditures and fill in any gaps.

 Structure billing payments with more frequent, smaller milestones to maintain a constant influx of money, recommends Silvio Dobrovat, President of Hometelligent in the San Francisco Bay Area.